bile0026/librenms_server/README.md

 * NOTE:
 - Make sure to use strong passwords, don't leave the defaults in this playbook.
 - Currently disabled selinux until I have time to setup the proper configs.
-- Currently disabled firewalld until I have time to setup the proper configs.
 - If you want to deploy a specific tag/release from git, uncomment the "version" parameter in the git clone task.

 # How to use: